Chathu84/Eco_Trans_Early_Warning/README.md

-# Nayani Ilangakoon — Portfolio Hub
+# Early Warning Signs of Ecosystem Transformations

 This repository powers a [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) site that introduces Nayani Ilangakoon's remote-sensing research profile and showcases flagship projects.
 The documentation doubles as a lightweight knowledge base for the analytical assets that live alongside the site (R scripts, data, and derived outputs).